 We’ve just included a few ways to respond to this challenge, but we welcome all kinds of poems and spoken word pieces about the moon.
 Get writing!

 Selected poets will be published on Young Poets Network and sent an exclusive Young Poets Network notebook as well as poetry goodies.
-The winning poets in this challenge will also be invited to perform at a special Poetry Society event at Moon Festival in Greenwich, London, on Friday 19 July 2019.
+The winning poets in this challenge will also be invited to perform at a special Poetry Society event at Moon Festival in Woolwich, London, on Sunday 21 July 2019.
 We will cover travel expenses up to £50.
 The challenge will be judged by poet Nii Parkes.
+Book your tickets to this lunar reading now – tickets are just £5!

-Moon Festival is a seven-night celebration of the Moon across time, cultures and subjects in coincidence with the 50th anniversary of the first Moon Landing.
-From astrophysics to mythology, politics to poetry, Moon Festival draws on humanity’s eternal curiosity for the Moon to bring Londoners together at night.
-Our events include a street party, talks about women and the Moon headlined by Margaret Atwood, an immersive club night, a museum takeover, Moon gardening workshops and much beyond.
+Moon Festival is a seven-night celebration of the moon across time, cultures and subjects in coincidence with the 50th anniversary of the first moon landing.
+From astrophysics to mythology, politics to poetry, Moon Festival draws on humanity’s eternal curiosity for the moon to bring people together at night.
+Our events include a street party, talks about women and the moon headlined by Margaret Atwood, an immersive club night, a museum takeover, moon gardening workshops and much beyond.
 Tickets and more information here.

 How to enter